 Scammers are bombarding people aged 55 and over offering them bogus investment opportunities to get hold of their pensions savings.

-Since April 2015, people have had more choice about what to do with retirement savings and can withdraw their money as they wish.
+People have more choice than ever about what to do with retirement savings and can withdraw their money with greater freedom.
 But opportunistic criminals are increasingly trying to persuade savers to move their cash into schemes that did not exist.
 They can approach you by post, email or telephone.

-Low interest rates on savings accounts are tempting more people to take on extra risk which means they could get caught out by fake investments which result in people losing their life savings, leaving them with little or no money for retirement.
+Low interest rates on savings accounts have tempted more people to take on extra risk, which means you could get caught out by fake investments which result in people losing their life savings, leaving you with little or no money for retirement.

 Our tip: Be alert to offers like this and if in any doubt, take advice from a registered independent financial adviser.
 If you think you may have been made an offer, contact Action Fraud on 0300 123 2040.